aakashvardhan/CTA_Stop_Application/project/README.md

 ## Background

 For the past few weeks, we have been learning about lists, inheritance, polymorphism, and recursion and using them to model parts of the CTA.
-For this project, you will use these concepts to design and implement a program that models the entire CTA and allows users to create/remove stations, search for stations, and navigate between stations.
+For this project, we used these concepts to design and implement a program that models the entire CTA and allows users to create/remove stations, search for stations, and navigate between stations.

-**Note**: You are welcome to discuss the final project with other students, but the work you submit must be your own and may not use code written by others.

 ## The Problem

-You must create a program that models the CTA and allows users to interact with the data it contains.
-How the system is designed is entirely up to you, but it must meet the following requirements.
+We created a program that models the CTA and allows users to interact with the data it contains

 ### User Interface Requirements